commitizen-tools/commitizen/docs/bump.md

-  -h, --help            show this help message and exit --dry-run             show output to stdout, no commit, no modified files --files-only          bump version in the files from the config --yes                 accept automatically questions done --tag-format TAG_FORMAT
+  -h, --help            show this help message and exit --dry-run             show output to stdout, no commit, no modified files --files-only          bump version in the files from the config --changelog, -ch      generate the changelog for the newest version --yes                 accept automatically questions done --tag-format TAG_FORMAT
                         the format used to tag the commit and read it, use it in existing projects, wrap around simple quotes --bump-message BUMP_MESSAGE
                         template used to create the release commmit, useful when working with CI